Dec 3, 2020 (Updated Feb 26, 2021)

 I don’t think it matters though.
 I’m deeply skeptical of these interesting versions of UBI.
 The only realistic option is another, boring version.
 Why isn’t it discussed more?
 The more you think about it, the more of a riddle that is.

-The libertarian argument
+The libertarian argument for UBI

 A libertarian argument for Universal Basic Income might go something like this:

 The government is stupid and inefficient.
 There’s medicare, medicaid, social security, food stamps, “other food stamps” (WIC), welfare, “other welfare” (SSI), and unemployment benefits, each with a bureaucracy.
 Did you know that each item in a supermarket has been classified as buyable with food stamps or not?
 (Energy drinks are usually OK, toothpaste is not.)
 And there’s a different classification for the “other” food stamps?
 (No spices or drinkable yogurt.)
 And that if you lose your job you need to provide evidence each month that you spent 80 hours looking for a new one?
 These expensive programs are often miserable for the people they’re supposed to help.
-Let’s stop micromanaging people’s lives, cut the fat, and just give people money?
+Let’s stop micromanaging people’s lives, cut the fat, and just give people money.

 I see the appeal, and if you want to reorganize cash transfers like social security and call them “UBI”, that’s fine with me!
-But it’s very unlikely UBI can replace medicaid.
+But it’s unlikely UBI can replace medicaid.

 To see why, consider schools.
 Sometimes the government runs them.
 Sometimes the government merely pays for privately run “charter” schools.
 Sometimes the government pays for “vouchers” that subsidize a fraction of expensive private school.

 Why do things this way?
-Why not give parents (or kids!?) the money and let them spend it however they want?
+Why not give parents (or kids?) the money and let them spend it however they want?

 The answer is obvious, even if we don’t usually say it explicitly: We don’t trust people and we want to control them.
 Educating kids is an investment that benefits everyone in the future.
 If we just gave parents cash, I’m sure many would arrange for a better education than the government does now.
 But I’m also sure many would spend it on wacky religions schools, or crystal healing seminars, or beer.